silverswords/pulse/README.md

 Driver is the realization of various protocol like Nats, http etc.

 ### Message Format
-Message is the object transport from the whisper endpoint.
+Message is the object transport from the pulse endpoint.
 It's format as CloudEvents.

                 {
                   "specversion": "1.x-wip",